Keyboard shortcuts

 Auto-splitting lot transfer fees

-Before classification, hledger detects a common “transfer with priced fee” pattern and rewrites it into explicit transfer + disposal postings.
+Before classification, hledger detects a common “transfer with fee” pattern and rewrites it into explicit transfer + disposal postings.

 • a transfer portion with the matching positive quantity, and